wpmccormack/e1039-analysis/AnaCustomFile/README.md

 # e1039-analysis/AnaCustomFile

 A compact program to analyze a data file with a custom data format (=structure).
+It can also convert a custom data file into a DST file or a SRawEvent file.
 It should run fine with no modification only on UVA Rivanna.

+Temporarily the latest system-wide version of the E1039 core software is used by default.

 ## Basic Usage